chriseteka/aviron/README.md

 * Send virus scan requests for files and directories to the *clamd* daemon
 * Build virus scanners with support for quarantine.
 Infected files can be moved/copied to a quarantine directory
-* Dynamically limit the *clamd* daemon CPU usage through time-based CPU limit profiles
+* Dynamically limit the *clamd* daemon CPU usage through day/time-based CPU limit profiles
 * The quarantine and CPU limit features are optional
 * Available for Linux and MacOS (battle tested on Alma Linux)